How to track your time at work to increase productivity

 It’s similar to exercise, if you don’t stay on top of it and make a conscious effort, it gets away from you.
 I noticed I felt tired and worn out after “working” all day but less and less seemed to be getting done.

-I decided to start tracking my time to find out where my hours were really going and it was surprising how much time I spent “working” that we’re completely unnecessary.
-How long things really took my and how productive my day really could have been was unbelieveable.
+I decided to start tracking my time to find out where my hours were really going and it was surprising how much time I spent “working” that was completely unnecessary.
+How long things really took me and how productive my day really could have been was unbelievable.

-I would always just tell myself there “wasn’t enough hours in the day” (even though I’m sure 16 hours is actually plenty).
+I would always just tell myself there “weren’t enough hours in the day” (even though I’m sure 16 hours are actually plenty).

-Now I don’t let time get away from me to stay on track and working more efficiently.
+Now I don’t let time get away from me to stay on track and work more efficiently.

 I tried out a few different methods for tracking time.

-For my work with Hibox, I use Hibox’s task time tracking feature.
+For my work at Hibox, I use Hibox’s task time tracking feature.
 It’s built into the app and I can just click “start” to track my tasks.
 I know exactly how long certain tasks take so I can compare.
-There’s also an added push to get things done efficiently when I know the timer is on which is great.
+There’s also an added push to get things done efficiently when I know the timer is on, which is great.

 Once you identify which tasks throughout your day actually take the most time, you can build your schedule around those tasks.
-For me, scheduling the most time consuming tasks at the beginning of the day helps me feel more motivated and accomplished as I get through them and helps conserve my energy.
+For me, scheduling the most time consuming tasks at the beginning of the day helps me feel more motivated and accomplished as I get through them, and it helps me to conserve my energy.

 Once I tracked my actual tasks for work and projects, my total time didn’t at all reflect how much I was “working” per day.
 So clearly, I was wasting time somewhere.
-By tracking the time my tasks actually took, I was able to see what pointless distractions were wasting my time.
-Using distractions instead of getting our work done is all a part of our subconscious and when you run on autopilot without being honest with how you’re going to use your time, you’re much more susceptible.
-Now, I even plan when I will have timed breaks in between work so there is no place for the same habits to slip in.
+By tracking how long my tasks actually took, I was able to see what pointless distractions were wasting my time.
+Being distracted instead of getting our work done is all a part of our subconscious.
+When you run on autopilot without being honest with how you’re going to use your time, you’re much more susceptible.
+Now, I even plan timed breaks in between work so there’s no place for the same habits to slip in.

 Find a system that works for you:

-Once I knew how much time my work actually took me and how much of my day I was spending distracted, I tried out different time management and planning techniques for my workday until I found the right one.
-Everyone’s attention span and workstyle are different.
-Personally, for me, the Pomodoro method of 25 minutes on 5 minute break works perfectly.
+Once I knew how much time my work actually took, and how much of my day I was spending distracted, I tried out different time management and planning techniques for my workday until I found the right one.
+Everyone’s attention span and work style are different.
+Personally, for me, the Pomodoro method of 25 minutes on, then a 5 minute break works perfectly.

 The key with any technique or system is consistency.
-It has to become more of a habit that your previous bad habits of managing time.
+It has to become more of a habit than your previous bad habits of managing time.